msfuji/riboduct/README.md

 # Activate the conda environment.
 source activate riboduct

 # Download genome, gtf and index them.
-This may take a while.
+This may take a long time.
 snakemake setup_db
+# Speed up indexing when you are working on clusters.
+# snakemake --cluster "qsub -pe def_slot {threads} setup_db"

 source deactivate
 ```